 Sometimes, even though you’ve been waiting for rain all summer and your raspberry plants have dried up from drought and neglect, you have to flee the cold and the wet.

-Which is how, a few days ago, our family found ourselves at one of the nicest beaches in southern California.
+Which is why, a few days ago, I found myself with my kids at one of the nicest beaches in southern California: Seal Beach.

 Seal Beach (reputed to be named after Navy Seals not sea creatures) is an easy drive from Los Angeles.

 “We’re a family-oriented community,” the real estate agent, who was sucking on an organic Trader Joe’s lollipop, told me through an open window.